 So you’re thinking of going minimalist.
 Great!
 Or maybe you’re already minimalist and are wondering what the new year will bring.
 That’s great too.
-We came up with this post to give a kickstart to those wanting to make 2018 a minimalist year and included some tips for those who’ve already embarked on a minimalist lifestyle.
+We came up with this post to give a kickstart to those wanting to make this new years a minimalist year and included some tips for those who’ve already embarked on a minimalist lifestyle.

 Let’s start with the newcomers.
 So you think you want to be a minimalist…

 Starting Your Minimalist Lifestyle In The New Year

 The coming year seems like a good time to make a fresh start, a clean break with having and buying too much stuff.
 January 1st has a nice ring to it.
 It’ll be the perfect day to break your attachment to things and start living a fuller, more intentional life.
 Make this year a new start, the time to turn the focus away from your possessions and refocus on being happier with less.

 The New Year, unfortunately, is the wrong time to make a resolution to become a minimalist.
 Why?